W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ²The confusion between your real creation and what you have made of yourself is so profound that it has become literaly impossible for you to know anything.
 ³Knowledge is always stable, and it is quite evident that you are not stable.
 ⁴Nevertheless, you are perfectly stable as God created you.
-⁵Being stable as God created you, when your behaviour is unstable, you are disagreeing with God’s idea of your creation.
+⁵Being stable as God created you, when your behavior is unstable, you are disagreeing with God’s idea of your creation.
 ⁶You can disagree with God’s idea of your creation if you choose, but you would hardly want to disagree with God’s idea of your creation if you were in your right mind.
 :::